little-kaii/little-kaii/README.md

 ### Hey, I'm Akash

-I'm a 25-year-old developer based in India, and I'm passionate about crafting digital experiences.
+🌏 Based in India, and I'm passionate about crafting digital experiences.

 ## Technologies I use